What is Pondwatch JE? - Spot wildlife in your pond and share your sightings to help pond conservation!

 The agile frog (Rana dalmatina) is Jersey’s rarest amphibian, occurring in only a few ponds in the southwest of the island after almost going extinct in the 1980’s.
 It is now part of a long-term recovery project which is steadily helping the population.

 The palmate newt (Lissotriton helveticus) is Jersey’s only newt species.
 It is found in garden ponds and other water bodies, but is under-recorded.
 Its eggs are harder to spot than those of frogs and toads, as they lay them singly folded in the leaves of pond plants.

-If you currently do not have time to commit to carrying out these surveys please record any sighting you have and.
+If you currently do not have time to commit to carrying out these surveys please record any sighting you have and add a casual record.

 PondWatch Partners: Jersey Biodiversity Centre, Government of Jersey, Jersey Amphibian and Reptile Group (JARG), Amphibian and Reptile Conservation (ARC).